-It is estimated that mental health conditions affect one of every four Americans each year.
-For this reason, it is important to understand that there are many different types of therapy.
+Mental health conditions affect one in four Americans each year.
+That makes it important to understand the different types of therapy for mental health.
+These therapy approaches help people manage challenges such as anxiety, depression, addiction, or relationship issues.
 Both for individuals searching for a therapist, or students trying to determine which area of therapy might appeal to them.
 Therapy helps people face and understand relationship problems, addiction, anger issues, depression and anxiety, spirituality, stress management, self-worth and self-esteem.

 Many people don’t realize how many varying levels and areas of therapeutic counseling exist.
 However, understanding the approaches of each area clears a pathway to what’s most appropriate — and ultimately most effective — for individuals.